-As a Managing Director with Jones Lang LaSalle's Capital Markets group in Menlo Park.
+Executive Vice President at CBRE in Palo Alto.
 During his 29-year career, Mr. Doyle has been involved with sales of more than 35 million square feet of property and more than 700 acres of land representing a value in excess of $7.1 billion.
 Of Mr. Doyle's many transactions, he spearheaded the close of the largest office deal in Silicon Valley history -- the Peery Arrillaga Portfolio sale to RREEF.
 Erik currently sits on the board of MidPen Housing Corp., one of the largest providers of affordable housing and services in the Bay Area.
-Prior to Jones Lang LaSalle, Mr. Doyle was President and Executive Managing Director of Newmark Knight Frank Cornish & Carey Commercial Group.
+Prior to he was the Managing Director at Jones Lang LaSalle, and President and Executive Managing Director of Newmark Knight Frank Cornish & Carey Commercial Group.

 Carol Weld King, Treasurer